lvTravler/VideoPlayer/README.md

 # VideoPlayer
-Androd native API implements all versions of compatible player
+Android native API implements all versions of compatible player